suffolklibraries/lgc/content/collections/events/friends-around-the-table-6-06.md

     content:
       -
         type: text
-        text: 'Experiment with herbs aand spices to create bespoke mixes for summer food with Lola De Mille.'
+        text: 'Experiment with herbs and spices to create bespoke mixes for summer food with Lola De Mille.'
   -
     type: paragraph
     content: